raun1/ASC-NET/README.md

 Ground truth for the anomaly we want to test for [Optional used during testing] -Masks - Named ***tumor_mask_for_generator.npy*** for our code
 > The framework is able to throw out anomaly without needing any guidance from a ground truth.
 However to check performance we may want to include a mask for anomalies of the input image set we use above.
 In real life scenarios we wont have these and we dont need these.

+### Source File

+#### Initial Conditions

+- The framework is initialized with input shape 160x160x1 for MS-SEG experiments.
+Please update this accordingly

+#### File Sequence to Run

+- create_networks.py
+> This creates the network mentioned in our paper.
+If you need a network with different architecture please edit this file accordingly and update the baseline structures of the encoder/decoder.
+Try to keep the final connections intact.

+- continue_training_stage_1.py
+> Stage 1 training.
+Read the paper!

+-continue_training_stage_2.py
+> Stage 2 training.
+Read the paper!